 Paying off everything you owe is one of the best things you can do for your heart and mind.
 When I paid off the last of my debts, a wave of relief passed through my body, and I felt free for the first time in the longest time.
 Being debt-free opens up a lot of options for you, so make it a goal to eliminate these financial obligations as soon as possible.

-Pay off your student loans, credit card debts, medical bills, mortgages, and car loans.
+Take the help of platforms like Credible and pay off your student loans, credit card debts, medical bills, mortgages, and car loans.
 There are various tools out there that can aid you as you free yourself from financial burden.
 Try Undebt.it, an app that allows you create a repayment plan to map out your strategy.

 4. Create a budget and stick to it.